tjbencomo/ngs-pipeline/README.md

 If it's not already installed, go [here](https://www.anaconda.com/distribution/) to download and install Anaconda.

 Before you start setting up the pipeline, make sure you have your reference genome assembled.
-You'll need the FASTA file and `bwa` index files.
 The GRCh38 (hg38) genome is available from on the Broad's GATK [website](https://software.broadinstitute.org/gatk/download/bundle).

 After downloading the assembly files, run `bwa index` on the FASTA file and save the